near/near-lake-framework-js/README.md

 - `s3BucketName: string` - provide the AWS S3 bucket name (`near-lake-testnet`, `near-lake-mainnet` or yours if you run your own NEAR Lake)
 - `s3RegionName: string` - provide the region for AWS S3 bucket
 - `startBlockHeight: number` - block height to start the stream from
+- `blocksPreloadPoolSize: number` - provide the number of blocks to preload (default: 200)

 ## Cost estimates